stakater-archive/StakaterCloudDocs-Archived/content/sre/networking/route-sharding.md

 oc get svc -n openshift-ingress router-internal --output jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

 Another option is to add a wildcard entry for *.custom-domain.com to loadbalancer IP.
-In that way you won't have to add a separate entry
+In that way you won't have to add a separate
 DNS entry for each route, in turn only a single DNS entry would be required per router.

 NOTE: In case you have restricted access(not cluster administrator), launch a support ticket to get the loadbalancer IP.